Stories of Arda Home Page

 The next order of business was to present Celeborn's gifts to Thranduil.
 More importantly, it seemed a second presentation of Gimli himself, a thought that twisted his stomach a bit as they set off down the corridors once more, notably depopulated as most everyone was occupied bringing the festival to timely fruition.
 Legolas had mentioned that he had been accepted, “more or less.”
 But that was small comfort.

-Legolas seemed to know instinctively where to look for the king, if indeed he was not always fully aware of his father's whereabouts here at the epicenter of their power.
-They found him in what seemed a library of sorts, more pleasant than the musty haunt above had been, but still more forbidding.
-Gimli would sooner explore the den when the lynx himself was not within.
-Voices sedate and fair were heard echoing softly in the corridors in rhythmic cadence, the evensong of the Elves, at once comforting and disquieting.
+Legolas seemed to know instinctively where to look for the King, if indeed he was not always fully aware of his father's whereabouts here at the epicenter of their power.
+They found him in what seemed a library, more pleasant than the musty haunt above had been, but still more forbidding.
+Gimli would sooner explore the den when the lynx himself was not at home.
+Sedate voices were heard echoing softly in the corridors in rhythmic cadence, the evensong of the Elves, at once comforting and disquieting.

-They entered to find the Elvenking seated behind an elaborately carven desk of dark hardwood, scribbling intently with a quill pen of a striped owl feather.
-He looked up and rose to receive them in accord with the etiquette that governed elvish lords.
+They entered to find the Elvenking seated behind an elaborately carven desk of dark hardwood, scribbling intently with a striped owl feather quill.
+He looked up and rose to receive them.
 His sheer presence was still as intimidating as before, though it was more benign now.

-A rumbling snarl came from the dormant hearth where lay two more of the elvish wolves, two great heaps of silver with gleaming eyes of brown and blue, fangs barred.
+A rumbling snarl came from the hearth where lay two more of the Elvish wolves, two great heaps of silver with gleaming eyes of brown and blue.

 “Hir Adar,” Legolas greeted him formally with a slight bow.

-“Ion nîn,” Thranduil acknowledged him in return.
-“Hir Gimli o Aglarond.”
-His reception this time was more courteous, but made it clear upon what terms he was receiving him.
+“At your ease, Legolas,” Thranduil acknowledged him in return.
+“Lord Gimli of Aglarond.”
+His reception this time was more courteous, but made it clear upon what terms the overture was made.
 Gimli was almost afraid to look him in the eye, but when he did there were none of the unsettling probings of before.
 Thranduil was keeping his distance now, taking careful measure of his opponent.

 “Does he now,” Thranduil mused with an elegant half-smile, apparently pleased by the gesture.